July 19

 12. Blisters

 Blisters are a rare occurrence.
-There is a possibility that they will erupt on the hands, feet, toes, fingers, forearms or legs.
-Furthermore, these burn blisters can often occur in case of diabetic neuropathy.
+There is a possibility that they will erupt on the hands, feet, toes, fingers, forearms, or legs.
+Furthermore, these burn blisters can often occur in the case of diabetic neuropathy.
 Even though they look huge, they are painless.

 Also, after three weeks they tend to heal by themselves and leave no scars.
 To treat it, stabilize the blood sugar levels.